appsody/stacks/incubator/nodejs-express/README.md

   to the server.
 For example, with [socket.io](https://socket.io/):
   `io = require('socket.io')(options.server)`.

+The [`express-pino-logger`](https://registry.npmjs.org/express-pino-logger) has been registered as middleware, so:
+1. All requests will be logged as JSON, for easy consumability by log aggregators.
+2. All `req` objects will be decorated with a `req.log` property, an instance of [`pino`](https://registry.npmjs.org/pino).
+It can be used for application specific logging.
+The default log level is `'info'` in production, and `'debug'` in non-production.

 ## Getting Started

 1. Create a new folder in your local directory and initialize it using the Appsody CLI, e.g.: